RavenHarth/Java/chapter-00.3-about-the-book.md

 The book is published and distributed **on paper** by SoftUni, and you can buy a hard copy from online bookstores like Amazon.

-You can find the **source code** of the book in GitHub: https://github.com/SoftUni/Programming-Basics-Book-Java-EN.
+You can find the **source code** of the book in GitHub: https://github.com/SoftUni/Programming-Basics-Book-Java-MN.

 International Standard Book Number (ISBN): **978-619-00-1402-7**.

-## The Book That Helps Teachers

-If you are a **teacher of programming**, informatics, or information technology or want **to teach programming**, this book gives you more than a well-structured learning material with many examples and tasks. **Free of charge** with the book you receive **quality educational content** for teaching in school, in the **Bulgarian language**, by the school requirements:

-* **Educational presentations** (PowerPoint slides) for each learning topic tailored to 45-minute hours in schools – free of charge.
-* Well-designed **tasks** for class and homework, with detailed conditions and sample entrance and exit – free of charge.
-* **An automated task and homework verification system** (Online Judge System) to be used by students, also free of charge.
-* **Video lessons** with methodological instructions from the free course for programming teachers, which is held regularly by the SoftUni Foundation.

 ## Reporting Bugs

 If you find **mistakes**, inaccuracies or bugs in the book, you can report them in the official bug tracker of the project:

-<p align="center"><strong><a href="https://github.com/SoftUni/Programming-Basics-Book-JAVA-EN/issues">https://github.com/SoftUni/Programming-Basics-Book-JAVA-EN/issues</a></strong></p>
+<p align="center"><strong><a href="https://github.com/SoftUni/Programming-Basics-Book-JAVA-EN/issues">https://github.com/SoftUni/Programming-Basics-Book-JAVA-MN/issues</a></strong></p>

 We do not promise to fix everything you send us, but we do want to **continually improve the quality** of the book, so that reported undoubted errors and all reasonable suggestions will be considered.